We've all experienced the hazards of winter: snowstorms, power outages, bad roads, and sidewalks covered in a sheet of ice.

 Average price for a 50 lb bag: $100.00

 - Sodium acetate is not salt-based.
-This means it does not contain chloride, so it is environmentally friendly and does not cause metals to corrode.
+Since it lacks chloride, it is more environmentally friendly and does not cause corrosion of metals.

-- The FAA approves it for use on commercial airport runways.
+- Sodium acetate has been approved by the FAA for use on commercial airport runways.

 - Sodium acetate is the most expensive type of ice melt.